 Glaucoma is damage to the optic nerve that is that is the result of high intraocular pressure.
 In most cases of glaucoma, patients are not aware of a functional loss because the damage happens slowly.
 Peripheral vision is gradually lost, and only in the end stages does central vision and clarity diminish.
 Because it happens at such a slow rate, it is important to be tested regularly if you at risk so that treatments that slow down this process can be initiated.
 We offer complete diagnostic, medical and surgical care for glaucoma patients.
 Our state of the art facility offers the most advanced in the early detection of glaucoma.
 We can detect and prevent early glaucoma before you ever have a functional loss.
 Given that vision loss and blind spots from glaucoma are permanent and irreversible, prevention becomes key.
 The earlier you are able to detect disease, the more vision you can preserve for years to come.

-Dr. Leen and Dr. Nakamoto are both fellowship trained in glaucoma.
+All of our glaucoma specialists are fellowship trained in glaucoma.
 They will supplement thorough exams with state-of-the-art diagnostic tests available during your visit here.
 Here are some of the technologies you may encounter:

 - Tonometry – measures fluid pressure within the eye